DashBoard page#

 6

-Performance charts and history
+Performance Graphs and Log

 Recipes page#